n-lusano/flashcardapp-client/README.md

-# FlashcardApp
+# :nerd_face: FlashcardApp :book:

-Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Table of contents